Yancy de Ocampo

 Yancy Rozal de Ocampo (born November 11, 1980) is a Filipino former professional basketball player.
-He is the elder brother of Ranidel de Ocampo.
+He is the elder brother of basketball player Ranidel de Ocampo.
 He is a 12-time Philippine Basketball Association (PBA) champion.

 College career

 Yancy started playing organized basketball with the Saint Francis of Assisi College System Doves together with his brother, Ranidel.
 The De Ocampo brothers led the varsity squad to several NCRAA titles.
 Along with Ervin Sotto, they became known as the "Triple Towers".

 PBL career

 Before entering the PBA, De Ocampo played in the Philippine Basketball League for the Welcoat Paints.
 He is also among the PBL's 20 Greatest Players of All-time.

 PBA career

 Fedex Express

 De Ocampo was the first overall pick during the 2002 PBA draft and was the first-ever draft pick of FedEx as a PBA team.
 He was signed to a P10.8 million contract that lasted three years.